-You can take a special depreciation allowance for qualified Liberty Zone property that is nonresidential real or residential rental property (defined next).
+You can take a special depreciation allowance for qualified Liberty Zone property placed in service before January 1, 2010, that is nonresidential real or residential rental property (defined next).

 Nonresidential real property and residential rental property.
 This property is qualified Liberty Zone property only to the extent it rehabilitates real property damaged, or replaces real property destroyed or condemned, as a result of the events of September 11, 2001.
 Property is treated as replacing destroyed or condemned property if, as part of an integrated plan, such property replaces real property included in a continuous area that includes real property destroyed or condemned.